Cystic Fibrosis: How to Qualify for Social Security Disability

 - Poor breathing test – Spirometry test results that show an FEV1 of between 1.45 and 2.05, depending on your height.
 FEV1 is how much air you can exhale in one second.

 - Pulmonary exacerbations – Repeated episodes of bronchitis, pneumonia, hemoptysis, or respiratory failure requiring physician intervention.
-The episodes must occur every other month or at least six times per year.
+The incidents must occur every other month or at least six times per year.

 - Chronic infections – Chronic lung infection with increased bacterial infections occurring at least once every six months that require antibacterial treatment intravenously or by nebulizer.